Sharly-Chess/sharly-chess.github.io/docs/getting-started/installation.en..md

 To uninstall Sharly Chess, simply delete the folder where you installed it.
 SharlyChess doesn't install extra file elsewhere and doesn't create any registry entries, so it will be completely removed from your system.

-⚠️ Note however that your events will also be store in this folder, so if you don't what to lose your event data, you'll need to move them to another location.
+⚠️ Note however that your events will also be stored in this folder, so if you don't what to lose your event data, you'll need to move them to another location.